-On April 11, 2016, the Viniks announced the extension of the Lightning Community Heroes program, pledging $10 million to honor grass roots heroes with $50,000 for their respective non-profits at each Lightning home game for the next five seasons.
-They also committed $2.5 million in 2016 to establish the Jeff and Penny Vinik Family Winston Park Boys and Girls Club in east Tampa.
+On April 11, 2016, the Viniks announced the extension of the Lightning Community Heroes program, pledging an additional $10 million to honor grass roots heroes with $50,000 for their respective non-profits at each Lightning home game for an additional five seasons.
+Earlier that year the Vinik Family Foundation also committed $2.5 million to establish the Jeff and Penny Vinik Family Winston Park Boys and Girls Club in east Tampa.

-Penny Vinik is the chair of a community arts initiative which is enabling Tampa Bay-based artists to display their works throughout Amalie Arena.
+Penny Vinik is the chair of a community arts initiative which is enabling Tampa Bay-based artists to display their works throughout AMALIE Arena.
 She is Vice President of the Board of Trustees at Tampa Preparatory School and a board member of Tampa Museum of Art, where she led the search to select its Executive Director.

 After growing up in New Jersey and attending high school at Riverdale Country School in New York City, Vinik graduated from Duke University (1981) with a Bachelor of Science degree in Engineering and Economics.
 He went on to earn his Masters of Business Administration degree from the Harvard Business School, graduating in 1985.

 Vinik was awarded Duke University's Distinguished Young Alumni Award in 1994, and he later served on the Duke University Board of Trustees.
-In May 2012 the family made a $10-million donation to Duke to establish a faculty challenge fund that is being used to hire and retain professors who focus on complex societal challenges such as engineering and related areas in energy, global health, brain sciences and the environment.
+In May, 2012 the family made a $10-million donation to Duke to establish a faculty challenge fund that is being used to hire and retain professors who focus on complex societal challenges such as engineering and related areas in energy, global health, brain sciences and the environment.